Skip to main content

 The Clinical Significance of Reasonable Alternative Standards

-The requirement to provide a (RAS) is the primary mechanism for reconciling the population-level goals of wellness programs with the clinical realities of individual participants.
+The requirement to provide a reasonable alternative standard (RAS) is the primary mechanism for reconciling the population-level goals of wellness programs with the clinical realities of individual participants.
 This provision effectively imports principles from disability law into the wellness context, requiring an individualized assessment when a participant cannot meet a health-contingent standard due to a medical condition.

 For outcome-based programs, this is the most critical compliance point.
 For instance, an employee with type 1 diabetes cannot be penalized for failing to meet a specific HbA1c target if their endocrinologist attests that achieving that target is not medically appropriate for them.
 The plan must then provide an alternative, such as regular consultations with a diabetes educator, to allow the individual to earn the same reward.